StrongMind/culture/tech_sessions/mobbing.md

 The driver does not write any code that they are not instructed to write by the navigator.
 This is particularly important if the driver is a more experienced programmer than the navigator, as this can lead to "watch the master" style mobbing or pairing which will lead to fast disengagement.

+**"For an idea to go from someone's head into the computer it must got through someone else's hands." -- Llewellyn Falco**

 In addition to the considerations normally applied to the driver navigator pairing style, the driver does not initiate conversation with the mob and the mob does not initiate conversation with the driver.
 This helps to avoid unstructured and undirected conversation in the mob, and allows the driver to stay focussed on the driver role.

 ### Navigator